fmcato/octave-mcp/README.md

 You can run the Octave MCP server using Docker for easier deployment and isolation.

+The Docker image uses a multi-stage build process:
+- Build stage: Uses `golang:alpine` for compiling the binary
+- Runtime stage: Uses the official `gnuoctave/octave` image
+- This approach reduces the final image size and improves security

 ### Using Docker Compose (Recommended)

 Build and run the server: